peteroupc/peteroupc.github.io/morealg.md

 <a id=Exponential_Distribution_with_Unknown_Rate___lambda___Lying_in_0_1></a>
 ### Exponential Distribution with Unknown Rate _&lambda;_, Lying in (0, 1]

-Exponential random variates can be generated using an input coin of unknown probability of heads of _&lambda;_ (which can be in the interval (0, 1]), by generating arrival times in a _Poisson process_ of rate 1, then _thinning_ the process using the coin.
+Exponential random variates can be generated using an input coin of unknown probability of heads of _&lambda;_ (which can either be 1 or come between 0 and 1), by generating arrival times in a _Poisson process_ of rate 1, then _thinning_ the process using the coin.
 The arrival times that result will be exponentially distributed with rate _&lambda;_.
 I found the basic idea in the answer to a [**Mathematics Stack Exchange question**](https://math.stackexchange.com/questions/3362473/simulating-an-exponential-random-variable-given-bernoulli-uniform), and thinning of Poisson processes is discussed, for example, in Devroye (1986, chapter six\)[^26].
 The algorithm follows:

 1. Generate an exponential(1) random variate using the **ExpRand** or **ExpRand2** algorithm (with _&lambda;_ = 1), call it _ex_.
 2. (Thinning step.)
 Flip the input coin.
 If it returns 1, return _ex_.